AoifeKettle/GitHubAccess/README.md

 Despite the success of this project, we did have a rough start and had to change our approah part way through the process, this led to some of our work going to waste.
 The graph below measures the number of files committed that were not used in the final project, they are contained in branches that were never merged back into the master.

+Using the Api I found 3 branches of work that were not merged back into the database.